primate-run/primate/docs/guides/routes/proxy-webhook-with-raw-body.md

 ---
-name: Proxy webhook with raw body (no parsing)
+title: Proxy webhook with raw body (no parsing)
 ---

 Forward inbound webhooks **unchanged** to an upstream service by disabling body